saberfazliahmadi/Laravel-Tips/tips/003-dont-use-model-methods-for-retrieving-data.md

 💡 **Tip:** Always use accessors for computed values to make your models simpler and more consistent.

 ---
+Happy coding!

+---

+*Laravel Tips Repository by <a href="https://github.com/saberfazliahmadi/">Saber Fazliahmadi</a>*

+---

 ## 📚 LARAVEL TIPS Repository Contents:
 </br>